Arnold-n/P1P2MQTT/README.md

 ### Panasonic/Sanyo SIII-Net, perhaps Haier, York, ..

 Monitoring raw hex data may be possible, if the interface is indeed HBS-based.
+The Panasonic R1/R2 bus is likely HBS-based.

 ## Warnings